Best places to visit during spring in New Zealand

 Waterfalls in Arthur's Pass, Haast Pass & Milford Sound

 Waterfall chasing is the name of the game in spring!
 Snow melting off the nearby mountains and glaciers pumps large volumes of water into the streams and rivers, enhancing the life of the waterfalls.
 What would usually be merely a trickle at other times of the year turn into magnificent falls in the springtime.
-And some of the best places to go and see them are in Arthurs Pass, Haast Pass and Milford Sound.
+Some of the best places to go and see them are in Arthurs Pass, Haast Pass and Milford Sound.

 A drive into Fiordland during spring will greet you with towering falls in every direction.
 Approaching Milford Sound, the road emerges from the Homer Tunnel into the aptly named Valley of a Thousand Falls, and it’s not hard to imagine how it got its title!
 While most people hope for sunshine, we encourage you to do a rain dance before this leg of your journey as rainy days are actually the most impressive in Fiordland, sending cascades of water down the near-vertical granite cliff faces everywhere you look.
 A rainy spring day on the Milford road is a real sight to behold, and a memorable experience quite unique to Fiordland.